Tooth decay: Oral hygiene

 The primary approach to dental hygiene care consists of tooth-brushing and flossing.
 The purpose of oral hygiene is to remove and prevent the formation of plaque or dental biofilm, although studies have shown this effect on caries is limited.
 While there is no evidence that flossing prevents tooth decay, the practice is still generally recommended.

 A toothbrush can be used to remove plaque on accessible surfaces, but not between teeth or inside pits and fissures on chewing surfaces.
-When used correctly, dental floss removes plaque from areas that could otherwise develop proximal caries but only if the depth of sulcus has not been compromised.
+When used correctly, dental floss removes plaque from areas that could otherwise develop proximal caries, but only if the depth of sulcus has not been compromised.
 Additional aids include interdental brushes, water picks, and mouthwashes.
-The use of rotational electric toothbrushes might reduce the risk of plaque and gingivitis, though it is unclear whether they are of clinical importance.
+The use of rotational electric toothbrushes may reduce the risk of plaque and gingivitis, though it is unclear whether they are of clinical importance.